Everest Base Camp Luxury Trek

 Hypoxia: The War for Oxygen

 At 5,000m, you’re playing psychological Warfare along with physiological warfare against nature.
-Every step you take feels heavy, much more effort-demanding, making our expert vitals monitoring an essential safety net for your survival, giving the real practical meaning to the Everest Base Camp Luxury Trek.
+Every step you take feels heavy, much more effort-demanding, making our expert vitals monitoring an essential safety net for your survival.

 No nonsense

-You knew about this, you signed up for it, and you paid for it, which is the Luxury Everest Base Camp Trek and we gave and will give you the best there is for your comfort, and the least you can do is not yap when you think, when your false sense of reality gets broken by the icy cold air of the mountain.
+you new about this, you signed up for it, and you paid for it, and we gave and will give you the best there is for your comfort, and the least you can do is not yap when you think when you are false sense of reality gets broken by the icy cold air of the mountain.
 The place is rugged; it’s much more demanding physically, so the least you can do is cooperate and be humble.

 The Asphalt Illusion